raphael-group/decifer/README.md

 <a name="requirements"></a>
 ### System requirements

 DeCiFer is highly parallelized in order to make efficient the extensive computations needed for clustering under a probabilistic model thousands of mutations across multiple tumour samples from the same patient.
 We recommend executing DeCiFer on multi-processing computing machines as the running time will scale down nearly proportionally with the number of parallel jobs, which can be specified with the argument `-j`.
 If the parameter is not specified, then DeCiFer will attempt to use all available CPUs; however, when using a computing cluster, we strongly recommend the user to always specifies `-j` in order to match the number of requested CPUs and avoid computing competition.
-Finally, note that also required memory also scales with the number of parallel processes; however in all previous tests on thousands of mutations with high number of parallel processses, DeCiFer never required more than 80GB of RAM.
+Finally, note that also required memory also scales with the number of parallel processes; however in all previous tests on thousands of mutations with high number of parallel processes, DeCiFer never required more than 80GB of RAM.
 Please lower `-j` in case of exceeding memory.

 <a name="demos"></a>
 ### Demos